xlwings/xlwings-server/docs/officejs_run_scripts.md

 1. On the Excel ribbon, go to `Insert` > `Shapes` and select e.g., a rounded rectangle.
 Then draw the shape on the sheet.
 Adjust colors and text to your liking.
 2. Select the shape.
 In the name box on the top left of the spreadsheet, give it a specific name, e.g., `xlwings_button`.
 3. Right-click on the shape and select `Hyperlink...`.
-On the tab `This Document`, where it says `Type in the cell reference`, write the name of a cell that is hidden below the shape, e.g., `B4`.
+On the tab `This Document`, where it says `Type in the cell reference`, write the name of a cell that lies below the shape, e.g., `B4`.
 Confirm by clicking on `OK`.
 4. Provide the following arguments in the `script` decorator (`config` is optional):

    ```python